The home loan that lets first-time buyers put as little as 3 percent down

 Help with closing costs: If you're still struggling to put down 3 percent and also cover closing costs, you can take advantage of SONYMA's Down Payment Assistance Loans (DPALs).

 Advantages over FHA: You may have heard of loans from the Federal Housing Administration, a national program that also helps buyers who cannot come up with a 20 percent down payment.
 Though FHA loans don't have income or first-time buyer restrictions, they do come with higher mortgage insurance costs, and you have to put down at least 3.5 percent, versus 3 percent under SONYMA.
-"FHA does not finance co-op apartments," Lavell pointed out.
+Plus: "FHA does not finance co-op apartments," Lavell pointed out.

 Buyer privacy: In the past, sellers may have deemed a buyer who must borrow that much money as a less-than-ideal financial prospect.
 Recent changes mean "the seller doesn't have to find out.
 In the past, there was a purchase affidavit, but that no longer needs to be signed by the seller prior to the application," Lucia said.